 Not everyone is looking for you to provide them with a solution when they are talking about their problems.
 Sometimes people just need to talk.
-The best communications understand this because experience has taught them, that more times than not, the best way to strengthen a relationship is by offering a supportive ear instead of running their mouth.
+The best communications understand this because experience has taught them that, more often than not, the best way to strengthen a relationship is by offering a supportive ear instead of running their mouth.

-So the next time someone reaches out to you and says they need to talk, steal a line from strong communicators, and let them.
+So the next time someone reaches out to you and says they need to talk, steal a trick from strong communicators, and let them.
 Your relationships will thank you for it.

 When reviewing the words above, some themes become apparent.
-However, the one that runs consistent is the best communicators demonstrate self-control.
+But the one that runs through everything is that the best communicators demonstrate self-control.

-They shut up and think before popping open the champagne when the person in front of them clearly doesn’t look like celebrating.
+They shut up and think before popping open the champagne when the person in front of them clearly doesn’t look like they’re in the mood for celebrating.

 They shut up and think before talking over people or opening their mouths to fight criticism with fire.

 They shut up and think before interrupting someone and remind themselves that when in the company of others their presence must be present.